Senior Associate, Dispute Resolution

 Recent work includes:

-- Acting for the Claimant in a successful action, where the Commercial Court found that the Defendant had been validly removed from the Board and dismissed as an employee of the Company in June 2018, in a judgment which considered the responsibilities of directors in their interactions with the board and with shareholders (Stobart Group Ltd v Tinkler EWHC 258 (Comm)).
+- Acting for a household name Plc in a successful action, where the Commercial Court found that its former CEO had been validly removed from the Board and dismissed as an employee of the Company in June 2018, in a judgment which considered the responsibilities of directors in their interactions with the board and with shareholders (Stobart Group Limited v William Andrew Tinkler EWHC 258 (Comm)).